XorJoep/HBM/README.md

 * `cd builds`
 * `make random` or one of the other recipes specified in the makefile

-This will execute a `benchmark.sh` from the folder associated with the recipe.
+This will execute `benchmark.sh` from the folder associated with the recipe.
 Within this file are the configurations for the specific benchmark, such as amount of activated parallel components.
-This script will use those configurations to repeatingly run the executable build from `host.cpp` by passing those configurations.
+This script will use those configurations to repeatingly create compressed data and run the executable build from `host.cpp`.
-Once the script completes all results from each measurement will be in a `results` folder, the parsed contents of this folder are in a file named `results.csv` which is used to create a plot from the results
+Once the script completes all results from each measurement will be in a `results` folder, the parsed contents of this folder are in a file named `results.csv` which is used to create a plot from the results.

 # Editing the kernel
 To be created